Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Paul McCartney – From the “McCartney 3,2,1” documentary series, 2021 – Quoted in beatlesebooks.com

-Various sources (like Mark Lewisohn in “The Complete Beatles Recording Sessions“) indeed indicate a contribution from George Martin on Hammond organ, not mentioned in the “Abbey Road” Super Deluxe edition book (2019).
+Various sources — including Mark Lewisohn in “The Complete Beatles Recording Sessions” — indicate that George Martin contributed on Hammond organ, a detail not mentioned in the “Abbey Road” Super Deluxe edition book.

 There was a good deal of discussion about Paul wanting the bass on ‘Maxwell’s Silver Hammer’ to sound like a tuba, to make the recording sound old-fashioned.
 We accomplished that by having him articulate the bass like a tuba by sliding into the notes instead of hitting them spot on.
 A fair amount of time was expended on getting that sound, but Ringo and George Harrison made a point of absenting themselves, so there was no one to raise an objection.
 At this late stage of the Beatles’ career, it seemed that the best way for them to approach making a record – perhaps the only way – was for each band member to work on his own.